ahmed-k-aly/sales-dashboard/README.md

 ## Overview

-This project is a full-stack web application that provides a detailed sales summary for an e-commerce platform.
+This project is a full-stack web application that provides a detailed sales summary for a sales dashboard.
 The application consists of three distinct components, each designed to handle a specific part of the system:

 1. **Backend**: A FastAPI service that serves as the API layer.
 It processes and serves sales data from a PostgreSQL database via RESTful endpoints.
 2. **Frontend**: A React-based web application that provides a user-friendly dashboard for visualizing the sales data.
 It consumes the backend API and displays data in the form of tables and charts.